Travelling with a mental health condition can be challenging.

 Before you go, you can take steps to reduce the risk of having problems overseas.
-Explore this page to learn about:
+Check in with your mental health and develop a plan for when you're overseas.

-- common triggers for mental health episodes when travelling
+- Be aware of potential triggers for a mental health condition when travelling

-- where to get help overseas when things go wrong
+- Know where to get support while you're overseas

-Common triggers for mental health episodes when travelling
+Potential triggers for a mental health condition when travelling

-The stresses of travel can trigger a mental health episode.
-It can happen to anyone.
-Even if you've never had a mental health problem before.
+The stresses of travel may worsen or trigger a mental health condition.
 Stresses that can come with travel include:

 - separation from family and friends